area17/twill/README.md

 # About Twill

-Twill is an open-source Laravel package that helps developers rapidly create and deploy a custom content management system that is beautiful, powerful, and flexible.
+Twill is an open source Laravel package that helps developers rapidly create a custom CMS that is beautiful, powerful, and flexible.
+By standardizing common functions without compromising developer control, Twill makes it easy to deliver a feature-rich admin console that focuses on modern publishing needs.

-Crafted by leading product design and development studio [AREA 17](https://area17.com), Twill aims to provide a content management experience that is as enjoyable for developers as it is for publishers.
-By standardizing common features and functions without sacrificing developer control, Twill makes it easy to rapidly deliver a feature-rich admin console that matches the needs of your application exactly.
+Twill is an [AREA 17](https://area17.com) product.
+It was crafted with the belief that content management should be a creative, productive, and enjoyable experience for both publishers and developers.

 # Benefits overview

 With a vast number of pre-built features and custom-built Vue.js UI components, developers can focus their efforts on the unique aspects of their applications instead of rebuilding standard ones.

-Twill offers:
+Built to get out of your way, Twill offers:
-* No data lock-in – create your own data models or hook up existing ones with zero constraints
+* No lock-in, create your data models or hook existing ones
-* No front-end assumptions – use Twill within your Laravel app or take a headless approach
+* No front-end assumptions, use it within your Laravel app or headless
-* No bloat – turn off features you don’t need
+* No bloat, turn off features you don’t need
 * No need to write/adapt HTML for the admin UI
-* No limits – extend and modify as you see fit
+* No limits, extend as you see fit

 # Learning Twill
 If you use Laravel, you already know Twill.
 It embraces Laravel to the fullest extent and encourages you to write beautiful code.
 To get started, read our [documentation](https://twill.io/docs).
 If you'd like to hire us for implementation or support, [contact us](mailto:hello@twill.io).
 We're here to discuss your plans, evaluate your needs, make recommendations, and give you a full walk-thru of Twill.